BananaAccounting/QtPurchasingExample/README.md

 ## Purchase a product

-When we want to start the purchase of an in-app product we might want to implement a similar code:
+When we want to start the purchase of an in-app product we might want to implement a similar code

 	QInAppProduct *product = myStore->registeredProduct(QStringLiteral("consumable_product"));